Key Drivers of the Forecasted Freight Industry Evolution

 2. Driver shortage

 If the industry continues the same trajectory, American Trucking Association research predicts the driver shortage will triple, to approximately 174,000 drivers, in the next seven years.
-To combat this, companies are investinginto attracting a new generation of drivers.
-Freight Process Insight experts predict that truck companies will continue to devote time and resources into better benefits and driver-centric initiatives.
-That means increasing the number of local assignments, so that drivers can stay closer to home, improved benefits and more competitive pay.
+To combat this, companies are investing into attracting a new generation of drivers.
+Freight Process Insight experts predict those truck companies will continue to devote time and resources to better benefits and driver-centric initiatives.
+That means increasing the number of local assignments so that drivers can stay closer to home, improved benefits, and more competitive pay.

 Increasingly we live in a society that values instant gratification, so it’s no surprise that significant changes in freight distribution are being driven by e-commerce.
 A substantial majority of shipments are still delivered by truck, but what’s noteworthy, is the increase in consumers wanting instant delivery.

 Can carriers keep up?
 Kintop noted that “people are still trying to figure out the growth of the e-commerce market as companies like Amazon continue to build their own logistic s fleet.”
 Unfortunately, despite the best efforts of key players in our industry, only time will tell how online consumer demands and expectations will impact the market.

 It’s hard for traditional freight forwarders to survive without any digitization plans.
 Companies are not only looking at new technology, but they’re taking the time to really understand the most practical way to adopt it.

 Today’s data-intensive world poses both an opportunity and a challenge to LTL carriers and 3PLs let alone the entire transportation ecosystem.
 In order to survive (and thrive) in this market, companies must adopt progressive advancements that are also practical for their specific business models.

 Our DDC Intelligence solution leverages cutting-edge artificial intelligence that grows smarter with every bill.
 It's the perfect blend of robust data-capture experience, machine-learning, and deep freight subject matter expertise.